Education

 • PharmD

 The PharmD professional program prepares pharmacists to lead and innovate in pharmacy practice, policy, and science; to remain lifelong experts in the safe and effective use of medicines; and to contribute to patient-centered care within health care teams.
+There is also option to pursue a PharmD-PhD dual degree.

 • MD